What is Visual Arts about?

 - monitoring students’ progress closely and familiarising themselves with students’ evolving work

 - ensuring that the student’s evidence is individually identifiable and represents the student’s own work.
-This includes evidence submitted as part of a group assessment and evidence produced outside of class time or teacher supervision.
+This includes evidence submitted as part of a group assessment and evidence produced outside of class time.

 Assessor involvement during the assessment event is limited to:

-- This includes evidence submitted as part of a group assessment and evidence produced outside of class time or teacher supervision.
+- ensuring that students’ evidence is individually identifiable and represents their own work.
+This includes evidence submitted as part of a group assessment and evidence produced outside of class time or assessor supervision.

-Submissions must include evidence to show the research and development (decision making) and inform assessment of the final outcome.
+Submissions must include evidence to show the research and development (decision-making) involved in producing the artwork.
+The evidence is not directly accessed in this Standard, however it is necessary to show intentionality and inform the resolved artwork.
 Selection of evidence for submission is to be carried out by the student.

 At the start of the assessment event, assessors need to provide students with the timeframe and deadline for the assessment.
-Follow school or learning centre policy when enforcing timeframes and deadlines.
+Follow school’s or learning centre’s policy when enforcing timeframes and deadlines.